 There aren't many dinners that you can get on the table faster than whipping up Sloppy Joes.
 And while the store-bought sauce that rhymes with San-wich might make this meal even quicker, it's got some less-than-ideal ingredients.
 After all, I tend to avoid high fructose corn syrup in my sweets, much less my dinner.

-So what's a Sloppy Joe-lovin' family to do?
+So what's a Sloppy Joe lovin' family to do?
 Why, put together your own quick and easy, all-natural sauce, of course!
-Once you make homemade Sloppy Joes, y'all, you won't go back.
+Once you make these amazing homemade Sloppy Joes, y'all, you won't go back.

-It only takes a couple of minutes, it tastes soooo much better (in fact, you get to control how sweet and/or salty you want it), and you don't have to worry about any unnecessary additives.
+This sloppy joe sauce only takes a couple of minutes to stir together, it tastes soooo much better (in fact, you get to control how sweet and/or salty you want it), and you don't have to worry about any unnecessary additives!

 - Brown sugar.
-Use as much or as little as you like.
-Some people prefer totally savory Sloppy Joes while others like these sandwiches on the sweeter side.
-You can also substitute a squeeze of honey in place of any brown sugar (which I often do).
+An important recipe note...use as much or as little brown sugar as you like!
+Some people prefer totally savory Sloppy Joes while others like their sandwiches on the sweeter side.
+You may also substitute a squeeze of honey in place of using brown sugar, which I often do.

-- Mustard.
-Believe it or not, a little squirt adds depth of flavor.
+- Prepared mustard.
+Believe it or not, a little squirt of plain ol' yellow mustard adds depth of flavor.

-I shared my Slow Cooker Chicken Sloppy Joes awhile back, which feature this same sauce, but sometimes you don't have the forethought (or time) to toss something into the crock pot first thing in the morning.
+I shared my Slow Cooker Chicken Sloppy Joes awhile back, which feature this same homemade sloppy joe sauce.
+But sometimes you don't have the forethought (or the time) to toss something into the crockpot first thing in the morning.